-FY15 FY14 Change % Claims received 665 608 (9) Actuarial estimate for the period 610 540 (13) Difference in claims received to actuarial estimate (55) (68) 19 Average claim settlement (A\$) 254,000 253,000 - Actuarial estimate for the period (A\$) 289,000 262,000 (10) Difference in claims paid to actuarial estimate (A\$) 35,000 9,000
+FY17 FY16 Change % Claims received 557 577 3 Actuarial estimate for the period 625 658 5 Difference in claims received to actuarial estimate 68 81 (16) Average claim settlement1 (A\$) 224,000 248,000 10 Actuarial estimate for the period (A\$) 327,000 302,000 (8) Difference in claims paid to actuarial estimate (A\$) 103,000 54,000 91

-1 Average claims settlement is derived as the total amount paid divided by the number of non-nil claim settlements 2 This actuarial estimate is a function of the assumed experience by disease type and the relative mix of settlements
+1 Average claims settlement is derived as the total amount paid divided by the number of non-nil claim settlements

-2 This actuarial estimate is a function of the assumed experience by disease type and the relative mix of settlements assumed by disease type.
+This actuarial estimate is a function of the assumed experience by disease type and the relative mix of settlements assumed by disease type.
 Any variances in the assumed mix of settlements by disease type will have an impact on the average claim settlement experience.

-For the full year ended 31 March 2015, we noted the following related to asbestos-related claims:
+For the full year ended 31 March 2017, we noted the following related to asbestos-related claims:

-- Claims received during fiscal year 2015 were 9% above actuarial estimates and prior year; - The higher reported mesothelioma claims experience noted during fiscal 2014 continued into fiscal year 2015; - The A\$ average claim settlement is flat for fiscal year 2015, compared to fiscal year 2014; - The A\$ average claim settlement for fiscal year 2015 is 12% lower compared to actuarial estimates;

-- Average claim settlement sizes are generally lower across all disease types compared to actuarial expectations for fiscal year 2015; and - The decrease in average claim settlement for fiscal year 2015 versus actuarial estimates is largely attributable to a lower number of large mesothelioma claims being settled compared to fiscal year 2014.
+- Claims received during fiscal year 2017 were 11% below actuarial estimates; - Claims received during fiscal year 2017 were 3% lower than fiscal year 2016; - Mesothelioma claims reported for fiscal year 2017 were 7% below actuarial expectations and were 6% below fiscal year 2016; - The average claim settlement for fiscal year 2017 was lower by 31% versus actuarial estimates; - Average claim settlement sizes were lower for most disease types, including for mesothelioma and asbestosis, compared to actuarial expectations for fiscal year 2017; and - The decrease in average claim settlement for fiscal year 2017 versus actuarial estimates was largely attributable to lower average claim sizes for non-large mesothelioma claims together with a lower number of large mesothelioma claims being settled compared to fiscal year 2016.

-Asbestos claims paid of A\$154.3 million for fiscal year 2015 were higher than the actuarial expectation of A\$148.9 million.
-All figures provided in this Claims Data section are gross of insurance and other recoveries.